 9. The Contractor shall be required to deposit an amount equal to 2% of the tendered

-value of the work as performance guarantee in the form as mentioned in Bihar Financial Rules.
-Fo , bank guarantee is accepted.
+value of the work as performance guarantee including earnest money in the form as mentioned in Bihar Financial Rules.
+For works costing more than one Crore, bank guarantee is accepted.

 10. description of the work is as follows:-